 \subsection{Magic measures}

-In this section, we introduce several measures of magic that will be central to supporting the claims in this manuscript.
-In order to properly establish a magic state resource theory, it is essential that we define an initial null set for such a resource theory.
+In this section, we introduce several measures of magic that will be central to supporting the claims in this paper.
+In order to properly establish a magic-state-resource theory, it is essential that we define an initial null set for such a resource theory.
 To achieve this purpose, we introduce three null sets, which we label as $\pstab$, $\stab_0$, and $\stab$.
 Then we derive the free operations on such sets.

 Additionally, we must introduce several useful concepts: the Pauli group, the Clifford group, and the set of stabilizer quantum states.
-Consider the Hilbert space of single qudit $\mathcal{H} = \mathbb{C}^d $, on which we define the following Pauli operators
+Consider the Hilbert space of single-qudit $\mathcal{H} = \mathbb{C}^d $, on which we define the following Pauli operators

 where $\omega\equiv \exp(2 i \pi/d)$.
 The selection of operators in \eqref{eq:XZ} likewise defines the qudit computational basis $\{\ket{i}\}_i^d$.